 He has advised on mergers and acquisitions and securities matters.
 He has also represented venture capital firms and issuers in over 40 venture capital and private placement transactions, led the securities team in the initial public offering of O2 Micro International Ltd. on Nasdaq, and represented underwriters in public.

 Joe received his JD from the University of California, Los Angeles, and received a BS with Distinction from Cornell University with dual major in Electrical Engineering and Materials Science.
 He is a member of the State Bar of California (No. 168,913), registered to practice before the U.S. Patent and Trademark Office (No. 38,225), and admitted to practice before the U.S. Court of Appeals for the Federal Circuit.

 Liane is an experienced human resources professional who has crafted and implemented HR outreach, position creation, candidate selection, interview, hiring, onboarding and more.
 Her previous experiences include a variety of roles in the in the financial industry.
 She maintains an interest in technology, high-performance teams, and creative workspaces.

 Peter has over 30 years of experience in Corporate Finance, including Fortune 100 listed companies and venture-backed startups.
-He has been CFO of MyFamily.com (now Ancestry.com), and served in a variety of financial management capacities at Sun Microsystems.
-Peter earned his BS in International Business from the University of Colorado and a Masters in International Management from the American Graduate School of International Management.
+He has been CFO of MyFamily.com (now Ancestry.com), and served in a variety of financial management capacities at Sun Microsystems, including Division Controller for Software Products and responsibility for Financial Planning & Analysis for Sun's Pacific Rim Operations.